Sumechoo/magisale-internship-todo/README.md

 on server and client sides.

 8th: Now you're free to do everything you want.
 If you have enough free time - **add some interesting things**, that you consider desirable.

+**Extra tasks**: Addaptive design and UI, your own RESTfull API, SPA implementation, adaptation for Google's PWA, SEO optimization, data syncronization with any of cloud services, Import\Export feauteres.